oscarvargash/CFP_Mapping/README.md

 ```
 library(CoordinateCleaner)
 ```
-The package should be update and no error message should appear
+The package should be updated and no error message should appear

 ## Load species table csv from WD folder, and assign as 'data'
 Now we need to download our list of species.